How to Backup NAS to External Hard Drive (2 Ways)

 select source data

-AOMEI Backupper Standard is a professional and free backup software with user-friendly interface.
-It works with Windows 11, 10, 8.1, 8, 7, XP, Vista, and storage devices including internal/external drive, USB flash drive, NAS, share folder, cloud, etc.
+AOMEI Backupper Standard is a free and easy-to-use backup software that works seamlessly with Windows 11, 10, 8.1, 8, 7, XP, and Vista.
+It supports a variety of storage devices, including internal and external hard drives, USB flash drives, NAS, shared folders, and cloud storage.

-In a word, it helps to backup most brands of NAS devices, including Synology NAS, QNAP NAS, etc. to external hard drive within several clicks.
+In short, it allows you to easily back up most NAS devices, such as Synology NAS and QNAP NAS, to an external hard drive with just a few clicks.

-Download AOMEI Backupper Standard and install it to have a try:
+Download AOMEI Backupper Standard and give it a try today!

 Download FreewareWin 11/10/8.1/8/7/XP